iamnsp97/Accenture_internship/README.md

 I successfully completed practical tasks in the following areas:

 *Task 1: Project Understanding*
-I thoroughly understood the client's business problem and identified the necessary requirements for the project.
+I thoroughly understood the client's business problem and identified the necessary requirements for project.
 This allowed me to focus on the specific tasks that a Data Analyst should address.

 *Task 2: Data Cleaning & Modeling*
 I performed data cleaning and modeling by integrating three files: content, reaction, and reaction types.
 I utilized formulas such as "VLOOKUP" and "SUMIF" to create a refined dataset that included relevant details.
 Furthermore, I determined the top 5 performing categories based on total scores.